Nano1337/multimodal-clinical/README.md

 ### TODO:

 Rest of Week:
+- Update Crema-D non-base models to inherit from BaseModel too (move other-works specific to another dir other than utils)
 - Update every run_training.py file for config and trainer encapsulation
-- Update Crema-D non-base models to inherit from BaseModel too
 - Update every model file to inherit from BaseModel (done with Crema-D)
 - Do more HPO/read other paper configs to improve baseline perf
 - Incorporate OGM-GE testing to every dataset